-VERTICAL - The combustion air termination is a pair of 2" medium or long sweep 90° elbow pointing downward to prevent rain from entering the combustion air intake piping.
+VERTICAL - The combustion air termination is a pair of 2" medium or long sweep 90° elbow pointing downward to prevent rain from entering the combustion air intake piping If 3" piping is used, it should be reduced to 2" within 18" of the point where the pipe penetrates the roof.
 The termination inlet must be positioned within 3" of the companion exhaust piping.

-The combustion air inlet must be located a minimum of 12" above grade, and 12" below the exhaust outlet.
-(Figure 11)
+The combustion air inlet must be located a minimum of 12" above the anticipated snow level, and 12" below the exhaust outlet.
+(Figure 14)